 Tax expense comprises of current tax, deferred tax and fringe benefit tax (FBT).
 Current tax and deferred tax are accounted for in accordance with Accounting Standard (AS) 22 on "Accounting for taxes on Income".
 Current tax is measured at the amount expected to be paid / recovered from the tax authority using the applicable tax rates.
 Deferred tax assets and liabilities are recognised for future tax consequence attributable to timing difference between taxable income and accounting income that are capable of reversing in one or more subsequent periods and are measured at relevant enacted / substantively enacted tax rates.
 At each Balance Sheet date, the Company reassesses unrealised deferred tax assets to the extent they become reasonably certain or virtually certain of realisation, as the case may be.
-FBT is recognised in accordance with the relevant provision of Income-tax Act, 1961 and the Guidance Note on "Accounting for credit available in respect of Minimum Alternate Tax under the Income-tax Act, 1961" issued by ICAI (Refer note no. 17 of Part B of Schedule 19).
+FBT is recognised in accordance with the relevant provision of Income-tax Act, 1961 and the Guidance Note on FBT issued by ICAI.
+Minimum Alternate Tax (MAT) credit entitlement is recognised in accordance with the Guidance Note on "Accounting for credit available in respect of Minimum Alternate Tax under the Income-tax Act, 1961" issued by ICAI (Refer note no. 17 of Part B of Schedule 19).